-The diagram below depicts an alternative method of routing cabling to modular furniture for use if the preferred method (above) is not practical.
+The diagram below depicts an alternative method of routing cabling to modular

 D. Furniture shall not obstruct access to power or telecommunications outlets.
 Where necessary, access panels shall be provided and/or holes shall be cut through obstructions to allow access to the outlets.